 How is the program funded?

 AMCC provides grants to host organizations which cover the fellowship stipend.
 In some cases, host organizations provide matching funds to support fellows and cover additional costs such as travel.
-In 2017-2018, fellowships are funded through a grant from the National Fish and Wildlife Foundation.
+Matching funds are not required to apply to serve as a host organization for this program.

 Who is eligible to apply? (i.e. Who is a young fisherman?)

 AMCC and host organizations seek applications from highly motivated individuals currently engaged in Alaska fisheries and interested in furthering their education, personal growth and professional development in Alaska fisheries.

 Alaska residents that participate in Alaska commercial fisheries.

 All active fishermen under the age of 40 are welcome to apply but priority will be given to fishermen with at least 3 years of fishing experience and demonstrated leadership and commitment to their community and industry.

 Applicants must be able to commit to the full duration of the fellowship.

 How can fellows stay engaged after their fellowship ends?